-With § 1 COVInsAG (the Coronavirus Act), the legislator has suspended the obligation of corporate bodies with limited liability to file for insolvency pursuant to § 15a InsO and § 42(2) BGB until 30.9.2020 if the insolvency maturity is based on the consequences of the spread of the coronavirus and if there are prospects of eliminating an existing inability to pay.
+With § 1 COVInsAG (the Coronavirus Act), the legislator has suspended the obligation of corporate bodies with limited liability to file for insolvency under § 15a InsO and § 42(2) BGB until 30.9.2020 if the insolvency maturity is based on the consequences of the spread of the coronavirus and if there are prospects of eliminating an existing inability to pay.
 An extension of the suspension of the obligation to file for insolvency until 31.3.2021 may be granted by statutory order of the Federal Ministry of Justice and Consumer Protection if this appears to be necessary due to continued demand for available public assistance, ongoing financing difficulties or other circumstances (§ 4 COVInsAG).

 If you have a particular issue or legal question concerning events related to the COVID-19 coronavirus, please contact our law office directly.
 Our lawyers can be reached by phone, email and also provide video conferencing options.
 For more legal information on the Corona crisis, please visit our Crisis Dashboard.

 Suspension of the Obligation to File for Insolvency: What does it mean for Creditors?

 With the suspension of 15a InsO, the central creditor protection provision is suspended.
 This provision is intended to ensure that where insolvency or over-indebtedness occurs, a reorganisation of the limited liability business operation through insolvency law means (or its orderly liquidation) takes place.